metasfresh/metasfresh-documentation/_tests_collection/Testcase_FRESH-352.md

 	* => this should be set as the default colour for Org, if only the text is set for it

-1. Log out and log in again for Org I
+1. Log out and in again for Org I

 	* => colour in window header is the default colour as defined above; default colour for text is white